Blog

 Others cannot start as smart contracts due to the said limitations, and opt to go directly for a more sophisticated approach.

 It is at this point that they arrive at crossroads, and need to decide their path forward.
+Dapp developers must carefully evaluate their technical requirements and long-term goals when choosing between appchains and rollups.
 One option is to create their own chain and become an app-chain (requires the bootstrapping of own security).
 Another option is to create their own rollup and become an app-rollup (inheriting the security of L1).

 Speach Bubble IllustrationGlow Blog Banner

 The first viable option is launching its own chain.
-This gives the app the flexibility it needs in order to realise the use case needs.
+This gives the app the flexibility it needs in order to realize the use case needs.
+Appchains are a type of customized blockchain, allowing developers to build their own custom blockchain tailored to their application's needs.
 With App-chains the developers can:

-• Have complete control of their tech stack - Complete control over the stack and infrastructural choices needed in order to realise the sophisticated use case.
+• Have complete control of their tech stack – Appchains provide full control over the blockchain architecture, consensus mechanism, and data availability, giving developers complete authority over the stack and infrastructural choices needed in order to realize the sophisticated use case.

-• Have speed through focus - Ability to quickly steer and influence the app-chain development.
+• Have speed through focus – Specialization leads to better performance and higher transaction throughput, allowing the ability to quickly steer and influence the app-chain development.

 • Make specific use-case tradeoffs – Some dАpps are willing to sacrifice speed for lower costs, while others would do the opposite.
 The point is, with app-chains you can do any tradeoff that makes sense for your use-case and users.

-• Interconnect with other highly specialised app-chains - While this is not necessarily true for all app-chains, for the ones built in the Cosmos, Polkadot or Avalanche ecosystems it is.
-In those ecosystems, app-chains are at arm's length and can be leveraged to even better use cases.
+• Interconnect with other highly specialized app-chains – While this is not necessarily true for all app-chains, for the ones built in the Cosmos, Polkadot or Avalanche ecosystems it is.
+In those ecosystems, Cosmos Hub and Polkadot Relay Chain act as central blockchains that provide shared security and interoperability for appchains within their respective ecosystems.
+Appchains can also be built on existing blockchain networks, leveraging their shared security and infrastructure to enable even better use cases.

 On paper, app-chains make complete and total sense, however, there is a hidden downside that needs to be pointed out.

 App-chain developers need to procure their own validator set.
-This means, finding and persuading (normally through economical advantages and incentives) validators to start and continue validating your network.
-If you find too few of these, your app-chain will suffer massive centralisation.
+This means managing the entire network, including finding and persuading (normally through economical advantages and incentives) validators to start and continue validating your network, maintaining a healthy user base, and providing tools like a block explorer for transparency.
+If you find too few of these, your app-chain will suffer massive centralization.
 In practice, a very small percentage of app developers have the connections and resources to pull off getting a big validator set.
 This limits app-chains as a viable approach only to the most connected and resourceful groups.
+Modular blockchains and different ecosystems (such as Cosmos, Polkadot, Avalanche) offer frameworks for building customized blockchains and blockchain applications.

 Becoming an App-rollup

 The second viable option is launching your app-rollups (sometimes referred to as L2/L3s).
+App-rollups are a type of rollup chain that execute transactions off chain and post transaction data back to the main blockchain.
+Rollups as a service (RaaS) providers offer managed solutions for deploying and maintaining these custom chains, simplifying the process for developers.
 App rollups have similar flexibility to app-chains.
 With app-rollups developers can:

-• Have good control over the tech stack - Control over the stack with limitations depending on the choice between validity and fraud proofs.
+• Have good control over the tech stack – Rollups provide more control over resource allocation and performance management, with limitations depending on the choice between validity and fraud proofs.

 • Speed through focus – Similarly to app-chains, they can move at much greater speeds than a generalized system.